 - Clinical Trials

 In granting our Fast Track Designation, the FDA found that REQORSA may provide a benefit over existing therapies for patients whose tumors progress on AstraZeneca’s Tagrisso.
-The FDA Fast Track Designation is for use of the combination of REQORSA with Tagrisso in patients whose tumors progressed on Tagrisso.
-We believe that the Fast Track Designation provides a clearly defined pathway toward FDA approval of the combination of REQORSA with Tagrisso, and we plan to initiate a Phase I/II clinical trial of REQORSA combined with Tagrisso in 2021.
-Based on the receipt of the Fast Track Designation of REQORSA with Tagrisso and the fact that Tagrisso is now the standard of care for this patient population, we will no longer enroll patients in our ONC-002 trial in which we combined REQORSA with Tarceva.
+The FDA Fast Track Designation is for use of REQORSA in combination with TKI Tagrisso for the treatment of NSCLC patients with EGFR mutations whose tumors progressed after treatment with Tagrisso.
+We believe that the Fast Track Designation provides a clearly defined pathway toward FDA approval of the combination of REQORSA with Tagrisso.

 Tagrisso® is a registered trademark of AstraZeneca.

 Tarceva® is a registered trademark of Astellas and the Roche Group of companies.